Sheerness Dockyard: Closure and aftermath

+By 1986, it had become apparent that Olau Line's, then 11 year old, terminal building at Sheerness was no longer fit for purpose.
+HM Customs and Excise deemed that the existing baggage hall was too small and required a new baggage reclaim hall to be built.
+This was the first phase of development with the new baggage building opening in March 1986 at a cost of £1.7 million.
+Administration staff were then moved from the terminal building to the refurbished former Pay Office building in September 1987 and a replacement Olau Line passenger terminal was constructed, ready for opening at Easter 1988.

+Further to the earlier reconstruction of the baggage hall and passenger terminal, given the larger new ships by then planned for Olau Line, it had become clear that the original ferry berth at Garrison Point, which was only just large enough for the then Olau Hollandia and Olau Britannia, would not be large enough for the new ferries.
+Plans were duly drawn up by Medway Ports Authority and Olau Line for a £7 million, five acre reclamation scheme, to include a new Swedish-built linkspan.
+Vehicular access to the new linkspan was achieved by demolished a World War II blockhouse, however the passenger walkway was impeded by the listed Garrison Point Fort.
+The solution adopted was to run the passenger walkway through multiple gun emplacements within the fort to link to an elevated walkway connected to the ship, when berthed.

+In January 1993, new European Community customs rules were brought in which saw the baggage reclaim building, built at the insistence of Customs and Excise in 1986, become redundant.
+The reduction in customs checks also led to large traffic jams leaving the port.

 Sheerness Dockyard today

 Navigation is controlled from a tower on the old Garrison Point Fort.

 The commercial port is currently operated by The Peel Group under the name London Medway.
 As the local port authority, their Medway Ports division controls navigation on the River Medway from a headquarters in Garrison Point Fort.

 Legacy

 50 listed structures were destroyed at Sheerness in the 20 years following its closure; but while much of the former Dockyard has been lost, much still remains, and that has received greater recognition and attention in recent years.
 Historic England describes 'the whole dockyard' as 'a notable feat of marine engineering, with all the masonry carried on piles, represent[ing] the greatest piece of dock engineering by one of the great engineers of the C19'.